codepath/android_guides/Constructing-View-Layouts.md

 It's important to note the class hierarchy of these View Layouts.
 Each of them subclass `ViewGroup`, which itself subclasses `View`.
 That means it is perfectly legal to pass a layout such as `LinearLayout` as an argument for something that takes `View` as a parameter.  `ViewGroup` also contains the nested static class `LayoutParams` which is used for creating or editing layouts in code.
 Keep in mind that each subclass of `ViewGroup`, such as `LinearLayout`, has its own nested static class `LayoutParams` that's a subclass of `ViewGroup.LayoutParams`.
 When creating View Layouts in code, beginners will often confuse the many different available `LayoutParams` classes and run into hard to catch problems.

+## ConstraintLayout

+ConstraintLayout is Google's new default layout system.
+Google first introduced the layout system at the Google I/O conference in 2016 invested the past several years improving Android Studio integration to help make layout without needing to write custom XML.
+ConstraintLayout combines the power of LinearLayout and RelativeLayout while sidestepping the need to create nested layouts.
+The best place to understand this layout system is this dedicated [web site](https://constraintlayout.com/basics/) that covers the basics behind constraints, chains, guidelines, dimensions, barriers, and barriers.

 ## LinearLayout

 In a linear layout, like the name suggests, all the elements are displayed in a single direction either *horizontally* or *vertically* and this behavior is specified in `android:orientation` which is an attribute of the node `LinearLayout`.